rueian/ansible-elk-example/README.md

 $ vagrant provision
 ```

-# Knowing Issues
+# Known Issues

 * Topbeat 1.0.0-beta3 can't generate proc field with elasticsearch 2.0.
-But it fixed in beta4.
+But it is fixed in beta4.

-* Kibana 4.2.0-beta2 can't use the index pattern `[index-]YYYY.MM.DD`, therefore if you wants to use the sample dashboards, you need to export the dashboard json and change all the `[packetbeat-]YYYY.MM.DD` to `packetbeat-*` ans change all the `[topbeat-]YYYY.MM.DD` to `topbeat-*` and then import the json back before using it.